 The Organization's program services and partnership initiatives are concentrated in 23 countries throughout Asia and the Indian subcontinent, Africa, Central and South America, and Europe.
-2013 and 2012, the Organization provided support through both exclusive program services and partnership collaborations approximately 1,400 and 1,300 orphaned and destitute children respectively, in some 72 orphan homes.
+The Organization provided support through both exclusive program services and partnership collaborations to approximately 1,650 orphaned and destitute children in some 68 orphan homes in 2014 and 1,400 children in 72 homes in 2013.
 Program services included feeding and nutrition programs, free schools, higher education support, and family assistance.
 The Organization also engages in mobilization of short-term mission teams to care for orphans and widows and adoption advocacy and assistance through partnerships with adoption agency partners and assistance to adoptive families and the orphaned children they are adopting.
 The Organization also engages in advocacy initiatives and activities on behalf of orphans and widows before faith, business, civic, philanthropic, and governmental communities.